 While many of the fees charged by the customer’s bank can be straight forward, the way these fees are presented to merchants can vary.
 Understanding the various fees and how they are billed to the merchant can be the difference between a fair agreement or an expensive mistake.
 The most common fees charged during a transaction include:

 - Discount Fees:

 Taken out of every settlement, the discount is the percentage during the transaction.
 These fees are determined by a combination of the fees charged by the customer bank and payment processor.
 For credit cards and debit cards, pricing models based on a number of factors can affect these rates.
 Similar to the payment card industry, a check can incur anything from a set transaction fee to a discount fee attached to the transaction fee.

 - Transaction Fees:

 The first swipe of the customer’s payment card incurs an authorization fee and has a fee for the issuing banks, while additional transactions, such as settlements, will be charged as a separate transaction fee.
 High volume businesses that are charging high numbers of cards daily will want to verify the prices of these fees.
 Many times processors will charge only an authorization fee as a way to reduce costs for the merchants.

 - Statement Fees:

 A monthly account fee is usually billed to open accounts by the payment processor or merchant acquirer.
 Monthly minimum fees may also be required of low volume businesses if they do not reach a certain monthly threshold for fees.
 Merchants will want to check all monthly fees as it is common practice to waive statement fees and move the fee under another category.

 - Gateway Fees:

-Charged to online merchant account and virtual terminal merchants using a payment processor's payment gateway.
-Most processors charge a separate fee for using the gateway though some will incorporate fees into other charges.
+Charged to online merchant account and virtual terminal merchants using a processor’s payment gateway.
+Most payment service providers charge a separate fee for using the gateway though some will incorporate fees into other charges.
 Payment gateways will usually include transaction and monthly fees plus additional fees for any add on services used by the merchant.

 - Other Fees: